CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-bcmone-vital-view-blueprint.md

   </ul>
 </ul>
 <strong>Description</strong>
-<p>Vital View has integrated their technology with the CenturyLink Cloud platform.&nbsp; The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this intelligent monitoring solution.</p>
+<p>Vital View has integrated their technology with the CenturyLink Cloud platform.
+The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this intelligent monitoring solution.</p>
 <strong>Audience</strong>
 <ul>
   <li>CenturyLink Cloud Users</li>